 We will use Discord to ask and answer questions, make announcements, and hang out.
 Sign up with the link we announced on Canvas when the course started.
 Change your nickname on Discord to the full name you’d like us to use in this class.
 Then, introduce yourself in the #introductions channel.

-If you would like to talk to only instructors on Discord, type /breakout (with a forward slash at the beginning of the message).
+If you would like to talk to only instructors on Discord, type /breakout (with a forward slash at the beginning of the message) then hit Enter.
 This should create a “breakout channel” that only you and the staff can see.

 Two safety tips on Discord (actually, on any network): First, enable two-factor authentication (next to your password setting).
 Second, don’t open any download you receive through a private message.

 ; Exercise 1 ; Answer: